 When enabled, we'll automatically keep your status pages up-to-date.
 If we detect downtime, we'll immediately update your status page.

 And when your sites come back up, we'll close the incident.

 You can always add custom updates as well, to keep your customers informed about the progress.

-Your clients can keep up-to-date with the status of your service.
+There are various ways your clients can keep up-to-date with the status of your service.
 We offer an RSS feed, and JSON and XML representations of a status page.
 Through integrations like IFTTT and Zapier everyone is free to pick a notification method they like.

 Downtime happens.
 It's how you communicate and keep your users up-to-date that makes the difference.

 Our flexible messages-system lets you post updates and mark incidents as resolved.
 They get published to the status page and the RSS feed, keeping everyone informed.